nimberledge/Lib56/README.md

 - A player may not bid twice in the 28-39 range

 ## Roundplay
 - The winner of the bidding round selects a card from their hand to put face down on the table.
-This card represents the "trump" suite, chosen by the winner of the bidding.
+This card represents the "trump" suit, chosen by the winner of the bidding.
 - Left of the dealer starts the first round, players play in turns counter clockwise
-- Every subsequent player plays a card that matches the suite played by the starting player, if possible
+- Every subsequent player plays a card that matches the suit played by the starting player, if possible
 - If not possible, players have the option of
-	1. Playing a card of any other suite
+	1. Playing a card of any other suit
 	2. If the trump card is hidden, requesting the trump card
-	3. If the trump is revealed, either i, or more specifically playing a card of the trump suite, aka a "cut"
+	3. If the trump is revealed, either i, or more specifically playing a card of the trump suit, aka a "cut"
 - In each round, the highest card played wins.
 The player who played the card wins the round for their respective team.
 The winning player also starts the subsequent round.
-- A card of the trump suite is higher than any card of any other suite
+- A card of the trump suit is higher than any card of any other suit
-- Until the trump is revealed, trump suite cards hold no value
+- Until the trump is revealed, trump suit cards hold no value
 - Once the trump card is requested, the winner of the bid will uncover the card on the table, visible to all players, and return it to their hand.
-After this, all trump suite cards are higher than cards of other suties.
+After this, all trump suit cards are higher than cards of other suties.
 - At the end of 8 rounds, the sum of points in the rounds won by the bidding team is counted.
 Based on whether the bid is made, points are awarded based on the earlier mentioned scheme.
 - Dealer shifts to the left, rinse and repeat ad nauseam